-After you've found a home care services provider, monitor the situation.
-If you're concerned about the care or services provided, discuss it promptly with the agency or home health aide.
-If necessary, involve your doctor or your loved one's doctor as well.
+After you've found a home care services provider, set up a plan to monitor and evaluate the situation.
+If you're concerned about the care or services provided, discuss the issue promptly with the agency or home health aide.
+If necessary, involve your loved one's doctor.

 See more In-depth